The moduli space of stable supercurves and its canonical line bundle: Square of the relative canonical bundle

 where $v:X'\to X$ is the induced morphism.
 In the case when $S$ is even, and $(C,L)$ is the underlying family of curves with spin structures, we have

 where $p:X\to C$ is the natural projection.
 In particular,

 \end{theorem}

 \begin{proof} We claim that under our assumptions $X$ is Cohen-Macaulay near the nodes.
 Indeed, by assumption, $S$ is smooth near every point $s$ with singular fiber $X_s$.
-Since the morphism $f$ is Cohen-Macaulay, the claim follows from \cite[Lem.\ 37.20.4]{Stacks}.
-Since the complement to $U$ has codimension $\ge 2$ in $X$, by the cohomological interpretation of depth, we see that the natural map
+Since the morphism $f$ is Cohen-Macaulay, the claim follows from \cite[Lem.\ 37.21.4]{Stacks}.
+Since the complement to $U$ has codimension $\ge 2$ in $X$, by Lemma \ref{CM-str-sh-lem}(i), we see that the natural map

 is an isomorphism.
 We will use this fact below.